Varsity Field – Albany Great Danes

 There are a ton of restaurants and bars on Western Avenue, just across the way from the field.
 Crossgates Mall is also just down the road, a five minute drive, and downtown Albany is just ten minutes away.
 While not spectacular, this area holds pretty much any necessity you could ask for.

-While not large in number, pretty much all of the UAlbany fans were knowledgeable of the game and showed support for their team.
-The crowd didn't get overly loud, but they supplied plenty of applause.
-If there were more of them it would help the overall experience, but it's what one should expect really for a small college baseball field.
+While not large in number, pretty much all of the UAlbany fans were knowledgeable of the game and showed support for their team at the game of this review.
+The crowd didn’t get overly loud, but they supplied plenty of applause.
+If there were more of them it would help the overall experience, but it’s what one should expect really for a small college baseball field.

 It is free baseball.
 Not a huge facility, but if you like baseball and live in the Albany area, it’s worth attending.
 The quality of baseball is better than anything else you’d see in the area outside of the Tri-City ValleyCats in Bruno Stadium, so why not check out Varsity Field?